hundeo:

 In any case, you should have a separate thermometer for your protégé and preferably also label it.
 Then there can be no confusion.

 Unfortunately, fever measurement via the ear does not work for quadrupeds.
-You have too many hairs in the ear canal that can falsify the result.
+You have too many hairs in the ear canal, which can distort the result.
 Only a few degrees can make the difference whether the fever is life-threatening or not.
-That is why this method is far too inaccurate.
+That is why this method is much too inaccurate.

 A reliable method is the measurement in the anus.
 Although this may be a little uncomfortable for your hairy companion at first, it is the only way to get an accurate measurement.